SamoKopecky/ssltest/README.md

 ## Dependencies

-Dependencies are listed in the `requirements.txt` file, to install them use this:
+Dependencies are listed in the `requirements.txt` file, if you don't want to install with `setup.py` and just want to run the script install them like this:

 ```
 $ pip3 install -r requirements.txt